 Call 989-872-2121 if you need to reach Hills & Dales General Hospital’s ER Department.

-For non-emergency illnesses and injuries, we offer an After Hours Clinic
+For non-emergency illnesses and injuries, we offer an Extended Hours Clinic.

-As a Level IV Trauma Facility, Hills & Dales becomes a designated part of the State Wide Trauma System; endeavoring to help improve the care and outcomes provided to all trauma patients.
+As the first Level IV Trauma Facility in Michigan, Hills & Dales became a designated part of the State Wide Trauma System; endeavoring to help improve the care and outcomes provided to all trauma patients.
 Hills & Dales provides evaluation, stabilization, and diagnostic capabilities for injured patients.
 Some of the key components to the designation include:

 - Having basic emergency department facilities to implement ATLS (Advanced Trauma Life Support) protocols with 24-hour laboratory and radiology coverage.